Mazda CX-5

-The Mazda CX-5 is a compact crossover SUV, produced by Mazda since 2012.
-A successor to both the Tribute and the slightly larger CX-7, it is Mazda's first model to feature the "Kodo" design language and the first model to be fully developed with a range of technologies branded as Skyactiv, including a rigid, lightweight platform combined with a series of engines and transmissions to reduce emissions and fuel consumption.
-The car was first revealed in 2011.
+The Mazda CX-5 is a compact crossover SUV produced by Mazda since 2012, a successor to both the Tribute and the slightly larger CX-7.
+It is Mazda's first model to feature the "Kodo" design language and the first model to be fully developed with a range of technologies branded as Skyactiv, including a rigid, lightweight platform combined with a series of engines and transmissions to reduce emissions and fuel consumption.
+It debuted in 2011.

-Since 2019, the CX-5 is positioned above the smaller CX-30.
-As of 2022, depending on the region, the CX-5 is positioned right below the larger CX-50, CX-60 or the CX-8 within Mazda's crossover SUV line-up.
+Since 2019, the CX-5 has been positioned above the smaller CX-30.
+As of 2022, depending on the region, the CX-5 is positioned right below the larger CX-50, CX-60 or CX-8 within Mazda's crossover SUV line-up.

 Since 2014, the CX-5 has consistently been Mazda’s best-selling model globally.
 It achieved record sales in 2019, with 444,262 units sold worldwide.
 As of March 2022, cumulative sales of the CX-5 reached around 3.5 million units.

 First generation (KE; 2012)

 The Mazda MINAGI (Japanese: マツダ 勢) concept car, unveiled at the 2011 Geneva Motor Show, was the first Mazda vehicle to combine the company's Kodo design language and Skyactiv technologies.
 Its design served as a preview of the CX-5.

 In rapid development from 2009 to 2011 under Hideaki Tanaka, and styled under Masashi Nakayama from 2009 to 2010, the CX-5 was first shown at the September 2011 Frankfurt Motor Show.
 The Japanese model was unveiled at the 2011 Tokyo Motor Show, while a customized variant featuring a red exterior body colour, alloy wheels painted in matte black, and a slightly lower body height was unveiled in 2012 at the Tokyo Auto Salon.

 It shares the platform used by the third-generation Mazda3 and the third-generation Mazda6.

 The production model went on sale in February 2012, with initial choice of a 2.0 Skyactiv-G petrol engine or a 2.2 Skyactiv-D diesel engine matched to a Skyactiv-Drive six-speed automatic transmission or a six-speed manual transmission.

 Japanese production of the CX-5 began in January 2012 at the Ujina plant near Mazda's headquarters in Hiroshima.
 In July 2012, production of the model at Ujina was set to increase to 240,000 units per year by expanding production from Ujina Plant No.2 to Ujina Plant No.1.

-During its introduction in 2012, the CX-5 won the 2012-2013 Car of the Year Japan award.
+During its introduction in February 2012, the CX-5 won the 2012-2013 Car of the Year Japan award.